 As with many bartending concepts, there are some disagreements about how many classic cocktails there are.
 As bar culture and tastes have evolved, things have gone in and out of favor.
 However, there is general agreement by most that there are six drinks every bartender should know.
 They are: the Daiquiri, Old Fashioned, Martini, Sour, Highball, and Flip.
 These six provide the foundation for every other cocktail.
 For more on making variations on the classics, check out this post.

 Daiquiris are among my favorite drinks.
 They are a group of cocktails that contain rum, citrus juice, and a sweetener.
+Rum can also be switched out for other alcohols.
+For example, a daiquiri with gin or vodka is essentially a Gimlet.

 2. Old Fashioned